 \section{Introduction}

-The intersection of Artificial Intelligence (AI), legal systems, and Web technologies offers a powerful avenue for enhancing public access to structured legal knowledge.
-Road traffic law, in particular, provides a rule-based, codified domain that is well-suited for computational reasoning and the development of intelligent, web-based educational tools.
-As web information systems evolve to integrate data-driven AI models, legal education, especially in underserved linguistic and regional contexts, remains a vital yet underexplored application area \cite{lai2024large}.

-Despite significant advances in Large Language Models (LLMs) and retrieval-augmented architectures, their application to legally grounded question answering in low-resource languages remains limited \cite{hijazi2024arablegaleval,das2024exams}.
-In countries like Romania, where access to legal interpretation and educational resources is often inconsistent, there is a growing need for inclusive, intelligent systems that can support legal literacy and public understanding of the law \cite{guha2023legalbench,hoppe2021towards}.
+The intersection of artificial intelligence (AI), legal systems, and web technologies offers a powerful avenue to enhance public access to structured legal knowledge.
+In particular, road traffic law provides a rule-based, codified domain that is well-suited for computational reasoning and the development of intelligent, web-based educational tools.
+As web information systems evolve to integrate data-driven AI models, legal education, especially in underserved linguistic and regional contexts, remains a vital, yet underexplored, application area \cite{lai2024large}.
+Despite significant advances in large language models (LLMs) and retrieval-augmented architectures, their application to legally grounded question answering in low-resource languages remains limited \cite{hijazi2024arablegaleval,das2024exams}.
+In countries where access to legal interpretation and educational resources is often inconsistent, such as Romania, there is a growing need for inclusive, intelligent systems that can support legal literacy and public understanding of the law \cite{guha2023legalbench,hoppe2021towards}.

-Our research aims to evaluate LLMs and their reasoning capability on QA and VQA tasks, in the setting we propose, to assess how they can perform, their biases, their limitations, and how we can reliably integrate them to support education and law-related tasks.

-We curated and created a novel dataset, called RoD-TAL, composed of \textbf{Ro}manian \textbf{D}riving \textbf{T}ests \textbf{a}nd \textbf{L}aws (annotated and referenced in the QA/VQA pairs), to help us assess our objectives.
+Consequently, we focus this research on three objectives.
+First, evaluate LLMs' reasoning capabilities on question-answering (QA) and visual QA (VQA) tasks in legal and driving settings.
+Second, assess models' performance, biases, and limitations, and third, investigate how reliably these models can be integrated to support education and law-related tasks.
+We curated and created a novel dataset, called RoD-TAL, composed of \textbf{Ro}manian \textbf{D}riving \textbf{T}ests \textbf{a}nd \textbf{L}aws, annotated and referenced in the QA/VQA pairs, to help us assess our objectives.